bristinWild/CredGate/contracts/README.md

 ## What's here

 Five contracts split across two chains.
-Three live on **Sepolia** (staging registry, stablecoin, lending vault) and two live on **CreditCoin USC Testnet** (the cross-chain proof receiver and global score aggregator).
+One live on **Sepolia** (staging registry) and 4 live on **CreditCoin USC Testnet** (CreditVault, CredgateUSD , the cross-chain proof receiver and global score aggregator).
 Together they form the on-chain half of the CredGate system — the backend scores wallets and writes to these contracts, and any application that wants to read a wallet's credit score can read from them.

 ---